kaiomurz/mlflow-framework/README.md

 Thus this dataset can a good example of how the framework an orchestrate ML Flow experiments using the various machine learning methods.

-To get a sense of how the eventual framework will work, please just run the `train.py` file.
+To get a sense of how the eventual framework will work, please install the dependencies as listed in `requirements.txt` and run the `train.py` file.
 It will
 - read the the specifications for various models provided in `Specs.yaml`
 - engineer features using the `multivariate_fe.py` created for this specific problem
 - run the respective cross-validation or training functions various models in `get_best_model.py`